korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 This should be done in a transaction.
 * Use MySQL Workbench to confirm your inserts worked.
 * Write Code that deletes an _Order_ and its _order details_.
-* Again, use MySQL Workbench to confirm your order and its line items, were actually deleted.
+* Again, use MySQL Workbench to confirm your order and its line items were actually deleted.

 I've included the date time format that MySQL expects this field to be in.